Recommended Mac Hardware 2024

 The big claim to fame for the Air has always been "all day battery life."
 Apple is still advertising that, but be aware that to Apple that means about 18 hours of regular desktop type use.
 Start running the CPU aggressively with something like Photoshop CC and some AI plug-ins and that number will go down.

 Basically any 16GB/512GB or better Air is a solid portable these days, and should handle moderate Photoshop use just fine.
 Moreover, the M3 models can now handle up to two external 5K displays (when the laptop is closed).
-Note that the Air gets discounted fairly regularly from many sources at times.
+Note that the Air gets discounted regularly from many sources.
 At times I’ve seen very aggressive discounts on the now discontinued base M1 model: I was able to pick one up for US$599 on a one-day discount.
 The same will be true for the M2 versions soon.

 So, M2 or M3?
 The M3 has faster neural cores, more efficient GPU cores, a faster clock speed, Wi-Fi 6E support, and the ability to bump RAM to 24GB (as opposed to just 16GB on the earlier models).
 Broadly speaking, the M3 MacBook Airs are about 20% faster on single core use than the M2 ones.
 The M2 and M3 both have ProRes encoder/decoders.
 All the MacBooks now have P3-sized color gamut Retina display.
 B&H Link [advertiser link]